matter-labs/zksync/docs/architecture.md

     - `/server`: zkSync server application.
     - `/prover`: zkSync prover application.
     - `/data_restore`: Utility to restore a state of the zkSync network from a smart contract.
-    - `/key_generator`: Utility to generate verification keys for network.
+    - `/key_generator`: Utility to generate verification keys for the network.
     - `/parse_pub_data`: Utility to parse zkSync operation pubdata.
     - `/zksync_core`: zkSync server Core microservice.
     - `/zksync_api`: zkSync server API microservice.
     - `/zksync_eth_sender`: zkSync server Ethereum sender microservice.
     - `/zksync_witness_generator`: zkSync server Witness Generator & Prover Server microservice.
   - `/lib`: Dependencies of the binaries above.
-    - `/basic_types`: Crate with declaration of the essential zkSync primitives, such as `address`.
+    - `/basic_types`: Crate with the declaration of the essential zkSync primitives, such as `address`.
-    - `/circuit`: Cryptographic environment enforsing the correctness of executed transactions in the zkSync network.
+    - `/circuit`: Cryptographic environment enforcing the correctness of executed transactions in the zkSync network.
     - `/config`: Utilities to load configuration options of zkSync applications.
     - `/contracts`: Loaders for zkSync contracts interfaces and ABI.
     - `/crypto`: Cryptographical primitives using among zkSync crates.